 About the Award

-The Award is a leading structured (non-formal education) youth development program, empowering all young Australians aged 14 to 25 to explore their full potential regardless of their location or circumstance.
+The Award is a leading structured (non-formal education) youth development program, empowering all young Australians aged between 14 to 25 to explore their full potential regardless of their location or circumstance.
 The Award is a fully inclusive program and has no social, political, or religious affiliations.